Arjun Kapoor: 2003–2017: Early work, breakthrough and fluctuations

-2015–present: Career decline

 In 2015, Kapoor featured in his father's second younger brother Sanjay's first production Tevar, a remake of the Telugu film Okkadu (2003), in which he co-starred alongside Sonakshi Sinha and Manoj Bajpayee as a Kabaddi player.
 He was director Amit Sharma's only choice to play the role.
 Upon release, the film was poorly received both critically and commercially.

 In 2016, Kapoor served as the host for the seventh season of Colors TV's reality stunts-performing series Fear Factor: Khatron Ke Khiladi.
 In the same year, he starred opposite Kareena Kapoor Khan in R. Balki's satirical comedy-drama Ki & Ka, based on the content of gender stereotypes.
 Kapoor portrayed the male lead Kabir Bansal, a stay-at-home husband.
 Writing for India Today, Ananya Bhattacharya gave the film a negative review and wrote that Kapoor "looks like a mouthing sharp".
 Nonetheless, the film received mixed reviews and emerged as a commercial success grossing ₹1.03 billion.

 The Mohit Suri-directed teen romantic drama Half Girlfriend was Kapoor's first film appearance of 2017, which served as a retelling of Bhagat's novel of the same name.
 He was cast in the role of Madhav Jha, a basketball champion who hardly speaks English and ends up getting attracted towards a college girl (played by Shraddha Kapoor) when he joins a college.
 In an interview, Kapoor admitted that he signed the film despite not reading the novel.
 The film received mixed-to-negative reviews and emerged as a below average grosser at the box office.
 Later that year, Kapoor played twin brothers for the second time in Mubarakan, a comedy directed by Anees Bazmee, in which he starred alongside his uncle Anil Kapoor.
 The film also featured Ileana D'Cruz and Athiya Shetty as the love interests of his characters.
 In her review, Saibal Chatterjee wrote that Kapoor "demonstrates a comic flair that is crying out for a better film".

+2018–2025: Professional decline and hiatus

+2018 to 2023 proved to be disappointing years in Kapoor's career, as these films he starred in were major commercial failures, except his OTT releases.

 In 2018, Kapoor starred in a spin-off to the romantic comedy Namastey London (2007), named Namaste England, helmed by Vipul Amrutlal Shah.
 He played a man who falls in love with an aspiring jewelry designer played by Parineeti Chopra, reuniting with the actress after Ishaqzaade.
-The film proved to be a major box-office disaster, and Saibal Chatterjee of NDTV concluded his scathing review of the film with a note stating, "Seriously, one more film of this quality and the careers of Parineeti Chopra and Arjun Kapoor could be in grave jeopardy.
+Saibal Chatterjee of NDTV concluded his scathing review of the film with a note stating, "Seriously, one more film of this quality and the careers of Parineeti Chopra and Arjun Kapoor could be in grave jeopardy.
 Hopefully, these two young actors know better."